 Have a plan to see each other

-This is super important.
+Timing!
+When planning a trip, think about the days you have to see each other and how long it will take to get there.
 When trying to figure out how to survive a long distance relationship, you need to know when you’re going to physically be seeing your partner.

 Don’t disregard the importance of seeing each other.
-Sometimes a long distance relationship leads to fixed ideas that perhaps when you meet up in real life, you don’t click the way you thought you would.
+Sometimes a long distance partner leads to fixed ideas that perhaps when you meet up in real life, you don’t click the way you thought you would.

-The last thing you want to do is let things go stale and go really long periods with out seeing each other.
+The last thing you want to do is let things go stale and go really long periods without seeing each other.
 See each other often as your schedules allow it.

 Per my experience, my partner and I always used 2-3 months as a time stamp.

 Make up a time frame that is realistic for both of your schedules and plan dates.

 Commit or let your partner know you’re not committing